 - Contracts entered into by the Council must comply with the Council’s own Standing Orders, and if the contract exceeds a certain value, then the procurement process needs to comply with the European Procurement Directives.

 A European Commission Treaty, the basic principles of which are to prevent discrimination against companies from any Member State and to remove restrictions on the free movement of goods and services, cover public authority procurement.
-This Treaty is backed by the EU Directive, which have been adopted by UK legislation, and apply to all contracts above the value shown above.
-This Consolidated Directive sets out clear procedures and standards to be followed by the Council when choosing tenderers and awarding contracts, based on openness, non-discrimination and competition
+This Treaty is backed by the EU Directive, which have been adopted by UK legislation, and apply to all contracts above the EU threshold.
+This Consolidated Directive sets out clear procedures and standards to be followed by the Council when choosing bidders and awarding contracts, based on openness, non-discrimination and competition.